ryancbutler/XDReplicate/README.md

 - vDisk override versions set to all sites
 - Remove any unneeded vDisk versions

+### What this doesn't do?

+- Delete non-used vDisks

 ### Usage

 Copies and imports disks and versions to all PVS farm servers accessible via localhost and uses the vDisk store at "E:\teststore" for robocopy.